The scale of the problem

 Building a movement

-We bring together organisations that want to collaborate on digitally upskilling working age adults.
+We bring together organisations that want to collaborate on digitally upskilling working-age adults.
 Our members’ employees, customers and supply chains give us a reach of millions.
-Hear from some of our members.